The Mission to Revive Africa’s Tourism Industry

 Here in the UK, sporting events have opened up to spectators across the country, allowing stadiums to fill up with people again.
 Whilst this is a great thing for sports, it is unfortunate that international tourism has not been afforded the same benefits.
 This halting of international travel has had adverse effects on Africa’s people that stretch far beyond the pandemic.
 Charities have suffered, and are struggling to provide those in need with vital products and services, such as education, sanitary and health products, and business as well.
 Many sustainable destinations offer tourists the chance to visit villages and buy products from local craftspeople, but of course, that income has dried up too.

-Think about it.
-The weather is warm all year round, making the timing of your trip more flexible.
+Think about it: the weather is warm all year round, making the timing of your trip more flexible.
 The wildlife is amongst the most famous on Earth, with many Safaris offering the chance to see the “big 5” of Africa – lions, leopards, elephants, African buffalo and rhinos.
-The scenery is simply breathtaking no matter where you go, whether it’s the expansive plains of Kenya, dotted with wildlife and trees, or the luscious rainforests found in the heart of the continent.
+Whether it’s the expansive plains of Kenya, dotted with wildlife and trees, or the luscious rainforests found in the heart of the continent, the scenery is simply breathtaking wherever you go.
 Everything about the continent is so dynamic, making every experience you have completely unique.
 This constant, but rewarding unpredictability is what makes Africa so special and unique.

 But beyond any of that, your trip to a sustainable destination would play a big part in helping communities get back on their feet after more than a year.
 Your options are varied, including the likes of the Kicheche Bush camp in Kenya and their trust, or the Kazile Island Lodge in Namibia, which supports the Sijwa Project and employs local people and conservancies.
 Wherever you choose to go, your visit will make a huge difference to the lives of people who call Africa home.